Are you stuck on the Worry Train?

 Maybe worry is your default mental pattern, and your brain is primed to worry.
 The good news is that you can retrain your brain and calm your worried mind.
 It won’t happen overnight, but you can begin the process of stepping off the Worry Train this very day.
 If worry takes you out of the present moment, then refocusing your attention may be your ticket into the present reality.

-Here are some ideas to try to break the cycle of worry:
+Some ideas to try to break the cycle of worry:

 - Try The Clear Button exercise described by Goewey.
 Use your left hand and mindful breathing to interrupt the Worry Train before it builds up steam.